ondrajz/ondrajz/README.md

 ### Greetings ⊂ʕ◔ϖ◔ʔつ

-I'm Ondrej, enthusiastic software engineer with 10+ years experience professionally, primarily focusing on the Go language since 2015.
+I'm Ondrej, enthusiastic software engineer with 10+ years professional experience, since 2015 focusing primarily on the Go language.

 ###### Need my insight?
 Got some proposition for me?
 Or just want to braintstorm?
 Go ahead and start a [new discussion 💬](https://github.com/ofabry/ofabry/discussions/new)